 WVNCC is, and will continue to be, financially stable.
 Prudent savings during past prosperous years coupled with cost containment through efficiency measures has placed the institution in a firm financial position.
-The program to invest in capital from reserves is ending.
-WVNCC will now hold the reserves for only emergency situation and will not currently use the funds as a windfall or to fund further initiatives.
+As the College continues to pursue its strategic objectives, budgeting and cost containment will become the focus.